 If you own a vehicle with a salvage title, the only way to get it back on the road is to rebuild it.
-You typically need to have a licensed repair specialist rebuild the vehicle and ensure it passes an inspection.
+You typically need to have a licensed repair specialist rebuild the vehicle and ensure it passes a car inspection.
 If it passes the inspection, your vehicle will receive a rebuilt title status.
-You'll then need to get insurance before you take it for a drive.
+You'll then need to get car insurance before you take it for a drive.
 Note that not all insurance companies offer coverage for a rebuilt title vehicle, and some that do may limit your coverage options.

 What coverages are available for rebuilt title vehicles?

-Depending on the insurer, you may or may not be able to get comprehensive coverage or collision coverage on your rebuilt title vehicle.
+Depending on the insurer, you may or may not be able to get comprehensive car insurance coverage or auto collision coverage on your rebuilt title vehicle.
 This is because rebuilt vehicles may still have damage or issues from the accident that totaled them, making it difficult to tell the difference between old and new damage to the vehicle.